Joshua Brandon Holden

 Student-driven presentation of solutions to contest-type problems.
 Incorporated written and oral presentations and team contests.

-Supervised senior theses in computational number theory for Computer Science and Software Engineering Department.
+Supervised senior theses in number theory for Mathematics and Computer Science and Software Engineering Departments.

 Supervised independent study.